Corruption in Malaysia: Deposit-taking co-operative scandal

 On 29 July 1986, CAP sent a memorandum on “The Need for Greater Control over Co-operatives” to Bank Negara Malaysia (BNM), the Ministry of Finance, Jabatan Pembangunan Koperasi (JPK), and the Ministry of National and Rural Development.
-The memorandum pointed out that unless the Co-operative Societies Act 1948 was amended and cooperatives activities strictly regulated, depositors may lose billions.
+The memorandum pointed out that unless the Co-operative Societies Act 1948 was amended and cooperative activities strictly regulated, depositors might lose billions.

-However, our early warning fell on deaf ears and the scandal exploded.
+However, this early warning fell on deaf ears and the scandal exploded.

-The DTCs fiasco which occurred the following month involved 24 cooperatives, 522,000 depositors and about RM1.5 billion in deposits.
+The DTCs fiasco, which occurred the following month, involved 24 cooperatives, 522,000 depositors and about RM1.5 billion in deposits.